-Frances joined Birketts in September 2019 as a Senior Associate in our Charities and Social Enterprise Team.
-She specialises in charity and ecclesiastical law, and the law as it relates to matters of art and heritage.
+Frances joined Birketts in September 2019 as a Senior Associate in our Charities Team and is based in our Norwich office.
+In November 2020 Frances was appointed Deputy Registrar to the Diocese of Norwich and the Diocese of London, working closely with Stuart Jones.
+Frances specialises in charity and ecclesiastical law, and the law as it relates to matters of art and heritage.
 She also has extensive experience in education law.

 Frances has acted for a wide range of clients including charities of all purposes, sizes and structures, advising on governance and constitutional matters, cy-près applications, management and restructuring of complex historical trusts and permanent endowment, Royal Charter petitions and complex gift and loan agreements in respect of works of significant academic, artistic and historical interest.

 Frances has worked extensively for the Church of England locally and nationally, advising Diocesan Boards of Finance and Education, parishes and clergy of the law of the Church of England and its structure, processes and application, particularly regarding trusts, patronage, pastoral reorganisation and the faculty jurisdiction as it applies to church buildings and assets.
 More recently Frances has developed experience in advising clergy directly in respect of complaints made under the Clergy Discipline Measure 2003.

 In educational matters, she has established numerous single and multi-academy trusts for dioceses and church schools, worked on multiple successful conversions and was a key advisor to the Church of England’s National Society whilst it negotiated its own model documents with the Department for Education.
 She now works for academy trusts of all kinds, advising on governance and compliance as well as negotiating important updates and revisions to legal documentation with the Department for Education.